 10-15 drops of chocolate stevia

-2 tbsps of chocolate bone broth protein
+2 tbsps of organic bone broth protein collagen

 Pinch of Himalayan sea salt.

 Step #1: Melt the coconut oil over low heat and add in the cacao powder, sweetener, vanilla extract, nut butter and protein powder.
 Be sure to whisk well to remove any lumps from the cacao and make sure that it mixes in well!

 Step #2: Pour into a loaf pan lined with parchment paper.